lightbug-io/docs/apps/cloud/device-overview.md

 The left hand side drop down can now be used to show the datapoints for the device in the selected time range.

-Additional icons surround the tracker dot, which present additional infomation and options:
+Additional icons surround the tracker dot, which present additional information and options:

  - **Settings**: Navigate to the settings page for the device
  - **Open in maps**: Open the device location in Google Maps (if configured in user settings)